dphummel/dphummel.github.io/_posts/2024-10-5-PromptManagement.md

 Now that we understand the benefits of managing prompts like code, let's explore how GitHub can help us achieve this.

 ### Using GitHub to Manage Prompts
 [GitHub](https://github.com), owned by Microsoft, is a popular platform for version control and collaboration, primarily used by software developers to manage code.
-However, its features make it equally valuable for managing text-based assets like AI prompts.
+However, its features make it equally valuable for managing text-based assets like prompts.
 GitHub supports text-based file formats and offers features that align with the benefits of managing prompts as assets:

 - Showcase or share your files.
 - Track and manage changes to your files over time.